zauberzeug/air-link/README.md

 Explanation:
 The combination of organization and device name before the `@on-air.nicegui.io` tells the On Air server where to route the SSH login.
-The last bit tells SSH with which user you want to log into the edge device (which is `localhost` after Air Admin received the tunneled data from the On Air server).
+The last bit tells SSH with which user you want to log into the edge device (which is `localhost` after Air Link received the tunneled data from the On Air server).

 > [!TIP]
 > You can also put the proxy jump into your `~/.ssh/config` to establish a connection with the bash command `ssh my-device`: